rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/examples/list-dbs-in-dbinstance.rst

 operation to confirm that it was successfully created.

 You need to specify the ID for the database instance in the API request.
-The Instance ID is the unique identifier assigned when the database was created.
-The following examples, uses the instance ID from the `:ref:Create database instance <creating-database-instance-and-user>` examples.
+The instance ID is the unique identifier assigned when the database was created.
+The following examples use the instance ID from the :ref:`Create database instance <creating-database-instance-and-user>` examples.

 Following are two methods for listing database instances: